An interactive approach to forward modelling and inversion

 Geologically-based forward modelling and inversion of geophysical data plays a vital role in quantifying these relationships, but it is important to emphasize that inversion is only one part of the interpretation process.
 Integrated interpretation requires an interactive approach to forward modelling and inversion.
 Therefore, the process demands a shift in mindset when it comes to geophysical inversion.
 Rather than inverting a geophysical data set once, forward modelling and inversion are performed according to the required geological hypotheses that need to be tested.
 Integrating geological and geophysical data, particularly in cases with limited subsurface control, also requires a practical, adaptive, and objective-driven approach to interpretation.

-James Reid – Principal Geophysicist with Mira Geoscience
+James Reid – Director Asia-Pac, Consulting and Principal Geophysicist at Mira Geoscience

-James worked closely on the above project with Tim Chalke and Daniel Eden.
-He has extensive expertise in the planning and quantitative interpretation of electromagnetic and electrical methods, particularly the application of airborne electromagnetics to mineral exploration.
-He has broad experience in airborne, surface, and downhole geophysics, including survey design, data acquisition, processing, and interpretation using GOCAD, Geoscience Analyst, and the UBC and VP Suite inversion codes.
+James has an extensive expertise in the planning and quantitative interpretation of electromagnetic and electrical methods, particularly the application of airborne electromagnetics to mineral exploration.
+He has broad experience in airborne, surface, and downhole geophysics, including survey design, data acquisition, processing, and interpretation using GOCAD Mining Suite, Geoscience ANALYST, UBC-GIF, and VP Suite inversion codes.

 Latest news